 Founder / UX Junkie

 Eris graduated from Brandeis University in 2005 in Fine Arts and Political Economy.
-A week after graduation she moved to Northern California and worked at a few galleries in Carmel-by-the-Sea and Monterey, while taking classes in web design and coding (HTML and CSS) at Cabrillo College in Santa Cruz.
-A few years later she moved to San Diego and continued her design studies at MiraCosta College in Oceanside, CA. At the same time she launched her freelance web and graphic design services under the moniker Lose The Box Design, that eventually became Chatter Studios.
+A week after graduation she moved to Northern California and worked at a few galleries in Carmel-by-the-Sea and Monterey while taking classes in web design and development at Cabrillo College in Santa Cruz.
+A few years later she moved to San Diego and continued her design studies at MiraCosta College in Oceanside, CA. Upon graduation, she launched her freelance web and graphic services under the moniker Lose The Box Design, which grew and evolved into the the current full-service marketing agency Chatter Studios.

 Eris joined the User Experience (UX) movement in its infancy and played a major role in cultivating and educating other designers and clients on its importance and application.
 She began learning about ‘user’ behavior while living in Northern California’s Bay Area as a member of BayCHI (http://www.baychi.org/).
-Then she moved to San Diego and joined UX Speakeasy (http://www.meetup.com/UXSpeakeasy/), one of the largest and fastest growing social UX meetup groups in California, and most likely anywhere.
+Then she moved to San Diego and joined UX Speakeasy (http://www.meetup.com/UXSpeakeasy/) back when it had only 20 or so members.
+UX Speakeasy is now one of the largest and fastest growing social UX meetup groups in California, and most likely anywhere.
 The group currently has over 1,600 with over 300 active members.
-She was member back when they had less than 20 members and UX was hardly familiar among techies, designers, or businesses.
-In 2014 – 2016 she moved her business to San Francisco.
-The UX community there wasn’t nearly as fledging as it was in San Diego (strange, I KNOW!), but still active and growing.
-Today, Eris lives in Los Angeles, CA working with a remote team and trusted group of contractors.
-She focuses her personal expertise on Chatter’s Web Reports and Marketing Consulting.
+In 2014 she moved her business to San Francisco.
+Today she uses her prolific knowledge in User Experience and her creative roots to provide clients with engaging websites that feature custom animation, powerful and clear communication, and a strong online presence.

 What is ‘Good Design’ and ‘User Experience (UX)’?
 Good Question…

-The term User Experience and UX designer has carelessly replaced the terms ‘design’ and ‘designer.’
+The term User Experience (UX) and UX designer has carelessly replaced the terms ‘design’ and ‘designer.’
 But not all designers or graphic artists are UX designers and most, frankly, know very little about it.
-To clarify, User Experience is the study of the psychological and behavioral influence of visuals and interaction on humans.
-Then using knowledge to influence and manipulate web and app audiences to perform preferred functions (click a button, sign up for a newsletter, buy something, click on an ad, etc.).
+To clarify, User Experience (UX) research is the study of the psychological and behavioral influence of visuals and interaction on humans.
+UX Designers then use these studies to influence and manipulate web and app audiences to perform preferred functions (click a button, sign up for a newsletter, buy something, click on an ad, etc.).